discord-php/DiscordPHP/docs/src/pages/api/03_events/07_messages.md

 $discord->on(Event::MESSAGE_DELETE_BULK, function (Collection $messages, Discord $discord) {
     foreach ($messages as $message) {
         if ($message instanceof Message) {
-            // Message is present in cache
+            // $message was cached
         }
-        // If the message is not present in the cache: else {
+        // $message was not in cache:
+        else {
             // {
             //     "id": "", // deleted message ID,